Armandoh4/filmlabproductions/README.md

 Bugs:
     Along my journey I had experienced a great number of bugs and unintended consequences in the user experience.
-This ranged from elements which did not display at all, to elements covering the entirety of the screen:
+This ranged from elements which did not display at all, to elements covering the entirety of the screen.

+    #### Known bugs

+    Some known bugs are ones involving...

+    I have an issue with the display of the navigation, social media Icons appearing too far down on the pc versions.
+This was a problem I only noticed when testing with different viewport heights.

+    Another issue I was unable to fix was, once I use navigation & swaps from tablet mode to pc mode.
+There the contents do not change their states back to its default.
+This

     Inconsitent text displays between films.html and the corresponding film pages:

     The